RetroRenting: An Online Policy for Service Caching at the Edge: System Setup

-We consider a time-slotted system and consider both adversarial and stochastic arrival processes.
-In the adversarial setting, we make no assumptions on the arrival sequence.
+We consider a time-slotted system and consider both adversarial and stochastic settings.
+In the adversarial setting, we make no assumptions on the arrival sequence and rent cost sequence.
 In the stochastic setting, we make the following assumption.

-\begin{assumption} (i.i.d. stochastic arrivals) The number of requests arriving in a time-slot is independent and indentically distributed across time-slots.
+\begin{assumption} (i.i.d. stochastic arrivals and negatively associated rent costs) The number of requests arriving in a time-slot is independent and identically distributed across time-slots.
 More specifically, let $X_t$ be the number of requests arriving in time-slot $t$.
 Then, for all $t$,

+The amount of rent costs to be paid for storage in each time-slot are random and negatively associated across time-slots \cite{wajc2017negative}, for example i.i.d sequence rent costs across time slots is special case of negative associated random sequence.
+Let $R_t$ be the rent cost per time-slot, $\{R_t\}_{t\geq 1}$ is the sequence of negatively associated random variables and $c= \mathbb{E}[R_t]$.

 \end{assumption}